lyhue1991/eat_tensorflow2_in_30_days/Chapter4.md

 We may use TensorFlow as the enhanced numpy through these low-level APIs.

 TensorFlow provides a more complete set of methods comparing to numpy.
-These methods has higher executiing efficiency and could be further accelerated by GPU if necessary.
+These methods have higher executiing efficiency and could be further accelerated by GPU if necessary.

 We gave an intuitive introduction to the low-level API in the previous sections, and we will emphasize the introduction on the tensor operation and Autograph.

 Tensor operation can be devided into two sub-categories: the structural operation and the mathematical operation.